Departmental Learning Goals

 Departmental learning goals mapped onto Bryn Mawr learning outcomes

-We place explicit emphasis on these six learning goals/skills for our Russian majors and we hope to hone our assessment of these skills in the coming academic year.
+We place explicit emphasis on these six learning goals/skills for our Russian majors and we continue to hone our assessment of these skills each academic year.
 By emphasizing these skills, we feel we can further enhance the Russian major at Bryn Mawr.